Kevin H. Gardner

 Profile

 Kevin H. Gardner received his B.S. in Biochemistry from UC Davis (1989) and his Ph.D. in Molecular Biophysics & Biochemistry from Yale University (1995), where he developed NMR methods to study metalloprotein structure.
-He continued his training in structural biology with a postdoctoral fellowship with Lewis Kay at the University of Toronto, developing novel isotopic labeling and other methods for the study of large protein complexes with solution NMR.
-Dr. Gardner began his independent academic career at the UT Southwestern Medical Center in Dallas, where he established a structural biology research group within the Departments of Biophysics and Biochemistry, exploring regulatory mechanisms of several classes of sensory proteins and discovering ways which these may be controlled by natural or artificial stimuli in the process.
+He continued his training in structural biology as a postdoc with Lewis Kay at the University of Toronto, developing novel isotopic labeling and other methods for the study of large protein complexes with solution NMR.
+Dr. Gardner began his independent academic career in 1998 at the UT Southwestern Medical Center in Dallas, where he established a structural biology research group within the Departments of Biophysics and Biochemistry, exploring regulatory mechanisms of several classes of sensory proteins and discovering ways which these can be controlled by natural or artificial stimuli.

-Dr. Gardner now serves as the inaugural director of the Structural Biology Initiative of the CUNY Advanced Science Research Center (ASRC) and as the Einstein Professor of Chemistry & Biochemistry at City College.
-The ASRC, a new 200,000 ft2 interdisciplinary research enterprise built by CUNY, assembles teams of scientists in fields that are often separated within most academic centers – structural biology, photonics, nanotechnology, neuroscience and environmental sciences – to catalyze novel collaborative interactions among experts in these fields.
+First appointed in 2013, Dr. Gardner now serves as the inaugural director of the Structural Biology Initiative of the CUNY Advanced Science Research Center (ASRC) and as the Einstein Professor of Chemistry & Biochemistry at City College.
+The ASRC, a 200,000 ft2 interdisciplinary CUNY research center, has assembled teams of scientists and facilities in fields that are often separated within most academic centers – structural biology, photonics, nanotechnology, neuroscience and environmental sciences – to catalyze novel interactions among experts in these fields.
+With this kind of collaborative approach, the Gardner Lab has advanced fundamental discoveries in biological signaling, generated new optogenetic tools for light control of cellular processes, and played a key role in the discovery of Merck's belzutifan targeted cancer therapy.

 Education